lucia-auth/lucia/documentation/content/learn/adapters/fauna.md

 ### Errors

-When an adapter encounters an unknown error (described above), it will throw `FaunatError`.
+When an adapter encounters an unknown error (described above), it will throw `FaunaError`.

 ## Installation